 email address changes, no problem.
 Just return to the Control Panel and the

 email forwarding section and update your email address.
-The cost for email
+Eail

-forwarding is $5.95 per year per address.
+forwarding is FREE of charge with your domain registration.
 It will take 24-48 hours for your

 email to begin forwarding.